dhruvv7/print_triangle/README.md

-This project is to develop a python programme for printing triangle shape on screen.
+This project is to develop a python program for printing triangle shape on screen.

 The shape and size will vary as per inputs.